PhateValleyman/wadbd/README.md

 ### `wadbd disable-on-boot`
 - Disables wirelss adbd on boot

-#### `wadbd --import-key <path to adbkey.pub>`
+# Experimental 👨‍🔬
+⚠️ These Features/Commands are Experimental and are not guaranteed to work on all devices.
+Use them at your own risk.
+These features are not available in WebUI and will `never` be added.

+### `wadbd --import-keys <path-to-adbkey.pub>`
-- If your device is not prompting to authorize ADB for some reason, you can use this to directly import ADB keys to authorize your device.
+- For some reason , If your device is not prompting to authorize ADB, you can use this command to directly import keys.
+- The adbkey.pub file is typically located at:
+  - Windows: `C:\Users\<username>\.android\adbkey.pub`
+  - Linux: `/home/<username>/.android/adbkey.pub`
+  - Termux: `/data/data/com.termux/files/home/.android/adbkey.pub`

+### `wadbd --backup <path>` / `wadbd --restore <path>`
+- Used to backup or restore authorized keys

+### `wadbd --clear-keys`
-- This might not work on all devices.
+- Revokes all authorized keys
 ---
 ## License